santina/Master_Thesis_UBC/PubMed_100_Random_Papers/Results/Multiple_Instances_top10/analysis_top10.md

 (this is copied pasted from "../multiple_instances/result_muliple.Rmd".
 The only difference is that the data source is swapped out.
 The graphs from this one are the ones to go into the thesis)

-This shows the result of 92 repeats of [this experiment](result.md).
+This shows the result of 92 repeats of small matrices experiment.
+The purpose is to test the precision, using PubMed as ground truth, when we use different parameters.
-The data are split by the type of matrices in order to decrease the time of processing

 # Data preparation and inspection